Introduction

 Etiology

 PHH is not well-described in the literature.
 However, like other diaphragmatic hernias, PHH can be congenital or acquired.
 The 2 most common congenital diaphragmatic defects are the Bochdalek hernia, a posterolateral defect arising from failure of the pleuroperitoneal folds and persistent pneumoenteric recess, and Morgagni hernia, an anteromedial defect that forms due to the failure of the septum transversum to fuse with the pleuroperitoneal membranes, esophageal dorsal mesentery, and body wall to form the diaphragm.
 Both conditions mostly occur on the left side of the body.
 Acquired defects are secondary to trauma, postesophageal surgery, or progressive diaphragmatic muscular weakness.[3][4][5]
+Based on established embryological evidence in the literature regarding diaphragmatic hernias, congenital PHH is a posteromedial defect arising from failure of the dorsal mesentery to develop within the diaphragm.

 Epidemiology

 Most PHH cases are found incidentally and presented in the literature as case reports.
-Therefore, the exact incidence of parahiatal hernia is difficult to obtain.
+Therefore, the exact incidence of PHH is difficult to obtain.
 The incidence of PHH is estimated to be between 0.2% and 0.35%.[6]
 The condition is more commonly noted in older people but has no gender prevalence.[7][8]

 Pathophysiology